aleph1/simple-observable-proxy/README.md

 ## Methods

 ### observable(plainObjectOrArray)
-Converts a plain object or array to a proxy and returns it.
-If anything else is passed to the function it returns `false`.
+Converts a plain object or array to a `Proxy` and returns it.
+If any other value is passed to the function it returns `false`.

 ### observe(proxy, callbackFn)
 Subscribes to proxy changes using callbackFn, Returns `true` if successfully subscribed, or `false` in cases where the proxy or callback function is invalid, or the callback is already registered.